cedadev/jasmin-docs-hugo-relearn/content/Short-term project storage/secondary-copy-using-elastic-tape/_index.md

 Elastic Tape is a system developed for use with JASMIN Group Workspaces (GWSs), enabling the Group Workspace Manager to:

-  * Optimise their use of high-performance online disk by moving data to and from cheaper near-line storage
+  - Optimise their use of high-performance online disk by moving data to and from cheaper near-line storage
-  * Create and manage secondary copies of GWS data
+  - Create and manage secondary copies of GWS data

 At present, the system is designed only to be used by GWS Managers, rather than individual members of a GWS.
 It is the responsibility of a GWS Manager to create and manage backups or additional copies of data in a GWS.

-**T** **he servers used to access Elastic Tape changed in January 2021.
+The servers used to access Elastic Tape changed in January 2021.
-Previous users should note that the server to use now is**`et.jasmin.ac.uk`
+Previous users should note that the server to use now is `et.jasmin.ac.uk`

 ### Who can use ET?